Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 - [ ] drop table customers;
 - [x] drop temporary table customers;

-#### Q48. you need to run a complex query with recursive subqueries but without creating a stored procedure or a function.
+#### Q48.
+You need to run a complex query with recursive subqueries, but without creating a stored procedure or a function.
 Which command or clause do you use?

-- [ ] collate
+- [ ] COLLATE
-- [x] union
+- [x] UNION
-- [ ] full join
+- [ ] FULL JOIN
-- [ ] with
+- [ ] WITH

 #### Q49.
 Which choice is not a processing algorithm for database views?